danscotson/ScaleBarIT/ScaleBarITHelp.md

 2. Select Pixel Size
 3. Region of Interest Method
 4. Add Scale Bar
+5. Save Image

-Guiding you through these steps is a colour coding system - red = not possible yet, blue = possible and green = complete.
+Guiding you through these steps in the app is a colour coding system - red = not possible yet, blue = possible and green = complete.

 ### 1. Select Image
 Select an image file of your choice and visualise this in the app.